Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: The Boltzmann Equation

 Two example trajectories are shown in \cref{fig:trajectory}.
 On the left we show trajectories in position space, and on the right we show the same trajectories in the $r$--$p_r$ phase space.
 When in equilibrium, at the start of the simulation, most of the $\chi$ particles have $p_r\sim p_\sigma \sim T_n$, so the top row shows the evolution for a representative region of phase space.
 In panel (i) we see a trajectory that starts on the left, just inside the bubble wall, and moves in the $(-1,1)$ direction in the $(x,y)$ plane before being reflected several times by the bubble wall.
 The position of the bubble wall at the time of each reflection is indicated by black circles.
 The colour of the trajectory indicates the enhancement factor $\A$ at that position and time.
 We see that $\A$ increases as the trajectory spirals in, until a black hole finally forms.
 For the parameters chosen, there is negligible annihilation, so $\A$ predominantly increases with time.
 Shortly before the black hole forms, we can see the bending of the trajectory due to gravity.
-This trajectory is of type (A).
+The fact that the trajectory bends only slightly confirms the simplified and approximate treatment of gravity in \cref{eq:Eprime-over-E}.
+Note that this trajectory is of type (A).

 In \cref{fig:trajectory} (ii) we show four sub-panels.
 The top row shows the trajectory from (i) in $r$--$p_r$ phase space, and the lower row shows the bubble wall profile at each reflection.
 In the left sub-panels we show the trajectory inside the bulk of the bubble, while on the right we zoom in on its interaction with the bubble wall (notice that the right sub-panel is plotted as a function of $r-r_w(t)$; the wall does not move in this frame).
 We see that the overdensity $\A$ slowly increases, and that on each reflection the trajectory gains radial momentum.
 Although the momentum is increasing, it does not become large enough to escape the bubble by the time the black hole forms.